GCSE Economics Inflation Revision Notes

 6 marksView mark scheme hint▾

-Explain how inflation can impact consumers.
+Explain how inflation can affect consumers.
 [4 marks]

 4 marksView mark scheme hint▾